Skyfall – resurrecting and retro-fitting James Bond

 This is the end

 Director Sam Mendes is the first Oscar winner to direct a James Bond film.
-Originally attached after Craig approached him at Hugh Jackman’s birthday party and then retained as a consultant during the production hiatus, Mendes is a huge coup for the series and gives us something we rarely see in this heavily producer-led franchise – a filmmaker who’s more or less given free rein.
+Originally attached after Craig approached him at Hugh Jackman’s birthday party and then retained as a consultant during the production hiatus, Mendes is a huge coup for the series.
+He also gives us something we rarely see in a producer-led franchise – a filmmaker more or less given free rein.

-Before the green light for the film came, Broccoli and Wilson drafted series regulars Neal Purvis and Robert Wade in to write a treatment, their fifth for the series, and then recruited Peter Morgan to rewrite it, which was an approach they’d tried out with Paul Haggis on the previous two films.
+Before the green light for the film came, Broccoli and Wilson drafted series regulars Neal Purvis and Robert Wade in to write a treatment, their fifth for the series.
+They also recruited Peter Morgan to rewrite it, as Paul Haggis had on the previous two films.

-Titled Once Upon A Spy, Morgan’s draft was a John LeCarre-flavoured spy drama that sees M being compromised by her grown-up love-child from an old affair with a KGB agent and culminates in Bond being forced to kill her.
-Mendes disliked this script but wanted to keep the idea of M’s demise in future drafts.
+In Morgan’s draft, Once Upon A Spy, the villain is M’s grown-up love child from an old affair with a KGB agent.
+The dramatic climax of this John LeCarre-flavoured story sees Bond forced to kill the unavoidably compromised M. Upon boarding the project, Mendes disliked this script but wanted to keep the idea of M’s demise in future drafts.

 Purvis and Wade then worked on an alternate script titled Nothing Is Forever.
-Drawing inspiration from the unfilmed connecting narrative between Fleming’s You Only Live Twice and The Man With The Golden Gun, this version introduced the idea of Bond having to return to service after being cast out.
-It also saw Silva kill M at a safe house in Barcelona, leading Bond to track him across the Andes, and then team up with him to uncover the real villains.
+Kicking off from the unfilmed connecting narrative between Fleming’s You Only Live Twice and The Man With The Golden Gun, this version revolves around Bond returning to service after being cast out.
+It also has Silva kill M at a safe house in Barcelona, leading Bond to track him across the Andes, and then team up with him to uncover the real villains.

-Purvis and Wade’s Nothing Is Forever script was delivered while MGM sought re-financing agreements, with the Bond franchise as one of the main sweeteners for a deal.
-Crucially, the draft that was delivered in November 2010 restructures the film so that M lives until the third act and a protective Bond takes her where he can keep her safe – his ancestral home, Skyfall.
+Purvis and Wade delivered the script for Nothing Is Forever while MGM sought re-financing agreements, with the Bond franchise as one of the main sweeteners for a deal.
+Crucially, the November 2010 draft restructures the film so that M lives until the third act and a protective Bond takes her where he can keep her safe – his ancestral home, Skyfall.

-With MGM back in the black and Sony set up for a co-financing deal on this film and the next one, the film was greenlit, and Mendes was officially hired as director.
-The Purvis and Wade script was then reworked by Oscar-nominated screenwriter John Logan, (with uncredited contributions by Jez Butterworth) as pre-production began in earnest.
+With MGM back in the black, Sony set up a co-financing deal on this film and the next one.
+Bond 23 was greenlit and Mendes was officially hired as director.
+As pre-production began in earnest, Oscar-nominated screenwriter John Logan reworked the Purvis and Wade script, with further uncredited contributions by Jez Butterworth.

 As a counter to the Bourne-flavoured photography of the previous instalments, Mendes opted for a more classical style, hiring the great cinematographer Roger Deakins.
-Accordingly, this is the best-looking Bond film of all – Deakins finally won an Oscar for Blade Runner 2049 a few years down the line, but he was rightly nominated for the umpteenth time for his sumptuous work here.
+Accordingly, this is the best-looking Bond film of all – Deakins finally won an Oscar for Blade Runner 2049 a few years down the line, but he rightly bagged his umpteenth nomination for his sumptuous work here.
 And the production really makes the most of its UK-based location work to recreate the usual exotic destinations – the only international shoot this time around is the opening sequence in Istanbul.

 In front of the camera, Javier Bardem’s grinning method-hair work stands as the best villain performance the series has seen since Robert Shaw in From Russia With Love – a smooth but short-tempered rogue agent who challenges Bond’s values, competencies, and even his sexuality in one memorable moment.
 He’s also the last arch-villain in the series to date with a coherent motivation outside of “bothering James Bond”.

-That said, with his various agonies, he’s the bad son to Bond’s good one, which confirms and concludes the more maternal role of Dench’s M in this run of films.
+With his various agonies, Silva is the bad son to Bond’s good one, confirming and concluding the more maternal role of Dench’s M in this run of films.

-Meanwhile, it was Mendes’ idea to reintroduce Q and Miss Moneypenny, here played by Ben Whishaw and Naomie Harris.
-They’re reimagined as tech liaison and field agent respectively, but along with the installation of Ralph Fiennes’ Mallory as a new M, the MI6 family slide back into more conventional roles before the credits roll.
+Meanwhile, it was Mendes’ idea to reimagine Q and Miss Moneypenny, here played by Ben Whishaw and Naomie Harris, as tech liaison and field agent, respectively.
+Alongside the installation of Ralph Fiennes’ Mallory as a new M, the MI6 family slide back into more conventional roles before the credits roll.

 The director also cited The Dark Knight as an influence.
-Where Casino Royale was already up and running by the time Batman Begins came out, this definitely feels like a post-Dark Knight Bond film, particularly with the sillier second-act recycling of the “the villain planned to be caught” twist, (which was already reused in Marvel’s Avengers that same year) and the third act’s retroactive introduction of a family estate and caretaker figure, in the shape of Skyfall and Kincade (the mighty Albert Finney).
+Casino Royale was already up and running by the time Batman Begins came out, but this definitely feels like a post-Dark Knight Bond film.
+Its silly second-act recycling of the “the villain planned to be caught” twist had already been seen in Marvel’s Avengers that same year.
+It also retroactively introduces a family estate and caretaker figure, in the shape of Skyfall and Kincade (the mighty Albert Finney).

 The return to Bond’s roots goes to the theme of old-fashioned methods being effective against modern threats – learning to shoot again with his father’s old rifle is some particularly lovely business and the finale, which straddles the fine line between Straw Dogs and Home Alone, is a creative way around the lower budget.

-The bigger action sequences are ingeniously on-theme too, whether it’s Silva escaping by hacking the high-tech locks in the otherwise fortified WW2 bunker where MI6 have him holed up, or more spectacularly, the spectacle of an exploding Scottish lodge absolutely marmalizing an attack helicopter.
+The bigger action sequences are ingeniously on-theme too.
+Whether it’s Silva hacking MI6’s high-tech locks to escape the otherwise fortified WW2 bunker, or more spectacularly, the spectacle of an exploding Scottish lodge absolutely marmalizing an attack helicopter, they make the most of the “old vs new” story.

-Less persuasive is the retro-fitting of the Aston Martin DB5 that Bond won in Casino Royale with the gadgets from Goldfinger, but then that goes to the overall tone of the film.
+Less persuasive is the retro-fitting of the gadgets from Goldfinger into the Aston Martin DB5 that Bond won in Casino Royale.
+This speaks to the overriding tone of the film instead.

 Best of British?